 b) Reduce the work:rest ratio of the exercise so the players work for short periods followed by complete or near full recovery.

 Point scored for making a certain number of consecutive passes.
-This could be when you’re working on a pressing in defence or for attackers overcoming pressing.
+This could be applied equally when you’re aiming to work on pressing in defence or for attackers overcoming pressing.

 a) Usually when you first introduce a team rotational movement to create space it is unopposed.
 However, this is unlikely to transfer the knowledge of the movements into players applying it into a game situation due to it being too simplistic.
 One way to try to bridge this gap is that the defenders are only allowed to shadow the attackers (no tackling/intercepting) while the attackers do the movement at the start of the exercise.
 After the first rotation or once the coach blows their whistle, the defenders become fully active.
-By doing this, it helps create a realistic image of the movement in a game situation for the attackers.
+By doing this, it helps create a realistic picture of the movement in a game situation in the mind of the attackers.

-b) An alternative is to say defenders can only intercept and not tackle which gives the ball carrier a bit more time to think and can also cause the defenders to over anticipate which leaves space behind that the rotational movement can take advantage of.
+b) An alternative is to say defenders can only intercept and not tackle which gives the ball carrier a bit more time to think and can also cause the defenders to over anticipate (try to intercept) which leaves space in behind that the rotational movement can take advantage of.